datacarpentry/spreadsheet-ecology-lesson/_episodes/05-exporting-data.md

 - "How can we export data from spreadsheets in a way that is useful for downstream applications?"
 objectives:
 - "Store spreadsheet data in universal file formats."
-- "Export data from a spreadsheet to a .csv file."
+- "Export data from a spreadsheet to a CSV file."
 keypoints:
 - "Data stored in common spreadsheet formats will often not be read correctly into data analysis software, introducing errors into your data."
-- "Exporting data from spreadsheets to formats like .csv or .tsv puts it in a format that can be used consistently by most programs."
+- "Exporting data from spreadsheets to formats like CSV or TSV puts it in a format that can be used consistently by most programs."
 ---

 Authors:**Christie Bahlai**, **Aleksandra Pawlik**<br>